META-Energy/data/README.md

 ### Literature data base search

 We conducted a comprehensive search for literature that econometrically estimates energy price elasticities.
-We detailed our search strategy for relevant literature in [Sec. *Search Strategy* of our pre-registration](...).
-We used the [EconLit](...) and the [Google Scholar](...) databases for our search of primary studies.
+We detailed our search strategy for relevant literature in [Sec. *Search Strategy* of our pre-registration](https://osf.io/zdche).
+We used the [EconLit](https://www.aeaweb.org/econlit/) and the [Google Scholar](https://scholar.google.com/) databases for our search of primary studies.
 Due to differences in their search behaviour,[^1] we decided to use one comprehensive query for EconLit and multiple simpler search queries for Google Scholar.

-The raw results and procedural details of our EconLit search can be accessed [here](...).
+- The raw results and procedural details of our EconLit search can be accessed [here](data/database_search/raw/EconLit_search).

-The raw results and procedural details of our Google Scholar search can be accessed [here](...).
+- The raw results and procedural details of our Google Scholar search can be accessed [here](data/database_search/raw/Google_Scholar_search).

 [^1]: Check Sec.
-Search Strategy of the pre-registration for details.
+Search Strategy of the [pre-registration](https://osf.io/zdche) for details.

 This yielded 23,948 bibliographic entries from our EconLit search and 6,910 bibliographic entries from our Google scholar search.
-After de-duplication, checks for the availability of abstracts and the application eligibility criteria (see [here](...) for detailed documentation of these steps and related files), our consolidated dataset of primary studies with available abstracts totalled at 22,023 entries.
+After de-duplication, checks for the availability of abstracts and the application of eligibility criteria (see [here](data/database_search/processed/preparation_for_abstract_screening) for detailed documentation of these steps and related files), our consolidated dataset of primary studies with available abstracts totalled at 22,023 entries.

 ### Exclusion criteria